Welcome to Whole Health Urgent Medical Care Center

 Emergency rooms are for medical emergencies.
 They are usually at hospital facilities and are equipped with multiple methods for diagnosis of severe illnesses.
 A person should seek care at an emergency room when they have a severe or potentially life-threatening injury or illness.1 Examples of these include a heart attack, stroke, or trauma, such as a car accident.

 Urgent Care Clinics

 Urgent care clinics provide care services for mild to moderate medical conditions.
 They often have equipment capabilities, such as X-ray imaging, electrocardiogram (EKG) testing, and some blood testing capabilities.
 They can provide care for illnesses and injuries that warrant care received within 24 hours.1 They are often an alternative to the emergency room for those who can’t see their doctor immediately.

 When to Dial 911 and Seek Emergency Care

 While urgent care centers can provide a wide variety of symptoms, there are some times when it is simply safer and necessary to dial 911 to seek medical help.

-Examples of these situations include: 4
+Examples include: 4

 After an injury to the neck or spine that has left the person unable to move